Charge noise suppression in capacitively coupled singlet-triplet spin qubits under magnetic field: Conclusions Discussion

-\emph{Conclusions.-} We have shown, using Full CI calculations, that a range of nearly sweet spots, for both the single-qubit exchange energy as well as the capacitive coupling, appear in the coupled singlet-triplet qubit system under a strong enough external magnetic field.
+We have shown, using Full CI calculations, that a range of nearly sweet spots, for both the single-qubit exchange energy as well as the capacitive coupling, appear in the coupled singlet-triplet qubit system under a strong enough external magnetic field.
 This range of nearly sweet spots arises due to the appearance of $|\widetilde{SS}\rangle$ and $|\widehat{TT}\rangle$ states under magnetic field, which occupy detuning ranges that increase with the magnetic field.
-We further demonstrate that ramping to and from the judiciously chosen nearly sweet spot using sequences based on the shortcut to adiabaticity offers maximal gate fidelities under charge noise and phonon-induced decoherence.
-Our results should facilitate realization of high-fidelity two-qubit gates in coupled singlet-triplet qubit systems.